docksal/docksal/README.md

 `PROJECT_DANGLING_TIMEOUT`

-!!!warning "WARNING"
-    This is a destructive option.
-Use at your own risk!
+**WARNING: This is a destructive option.
+Use at your own risk!**

 Defines the timeout (e.g. 168h) of inactivity after which the project stack and code base will be entirely wiped out from the host.
 This option is inactive by default (set to `0`).

-For the cleanup job to work, proxy needs access to the directory, where project code bases are located on the host.
+For the cleanup job to work, proxy needs access to the projects directory on the host.
 Create a Docker bind volume pointing to the directory where projects are stored:

 ```